 The Recording Academy represents its 23,000 members: performers, songwriters, producers, engineers and other music professionals (no company members).
-As the only organization that represents the interest of all music creators, our platform is simple: Fair market pay for all music creators across all platforms.
+As the only organization that represents the interests of all music creators through music advocacy, our platform is simple: Fair market pay for all music creators across all platforms.

 But while all music creators deserve fair pay, music licensing today is governed by a patchwork of laws that doesn't reflect the evolving digital marketplace and results in creators receiving below-market compensation.
 As a result, future artists will increasingly find it difficult to build a career in music, depriving all of us of new music that enriches our lives and culture.

-Today, Congress is looking at potential changes to copyright law, providing us with a historic opportunity to update music licensing reform to ensure fair market pay for all music creators across all music platforms.
+Today, Congress is close to passing comprehensive changes to copyright law, providing us with a historic opportunity to update music licensing reform to ensure fair market pay for all music creators across all music platforms.
 Real music licensing reform must address the following elements:

 Fair Rate Standards for Songwriters and Composers: